Velvet asity: Distribution and habitat

 The velvet asity is endemic to Madagascar and is distributed along the eastern side and northwestern corner of the island, between sea level and altitudes of 1,800 m.
-It is commonly found in Ranomafana National Park (southeastern Madagascar) and the mountainous rainforest of the Masola Peninsula (northwestern Madagascar).
+It is commonly found in Ranomafana National Park (southeastern Madagascar) and the mountainous rainforests of Masoala National Park (northeastern Madagascar).

 Velvet asities live in subtropical or tropical moist lowland forests.
 More specifically, they inhabit primary and secondary rainforests, as well as forested areas bordering zones affected by human disturbance (adjacent degraded rainforests).
 The species tends to favor locations with an open understory, especially along valley sides and bottoms.
 It has been recorded at both low and mid-elevations, but is most commonly found between 600 and 1,400 m.
 It is uncommon below 400 m and above 1,600 m, and is absent from montane sclerophyllous forests.

 Behaviour

 Vocalization

 Males produce a high-pitched advertisement call, consisting of a pair or short series of “whee-doo” with an emphasis on the first syllable.
 A “whee-doo” phrase typically has an initial note that increases from 5.5–6.3 kHz over 100 ms, followed by a 50 ms pause, and a final note that decreases from 5.4–4.8 kHz over 150–190 ms. While interacting with each other, males give a series of long, energetic call notes “weet”.
 Each “weet” note rises from 1–3 kHz over 80 ms from between 5.5–6.3 kHz to 7.4–8.2 kHz.
 Territorial males also emit high-pitched "see" calls during interactions, although these calls are rare, as they vocalize infrequently.